uds-se/fuzzingbook/README.md

 #### Do you provide PDFs of your material?

 At this point, we do not provide support for PDF versions.
-We will be producing PDF and print versions once the book is complete.
+We will be producing PDF and print versions after the book is complete.

 ### Other Issues